Lulani Faucets Review & Rating Updated: July 7, 2025

 This Company In Brief

-Tanfel is an manufacturer organized in 2008 that makes custom metal components for other companies.
+Tanfel, Inc. is an manufacturer organized in 2008 by Gregory Michael Lange and Chandra Lou Lange that makes custom metal components for other companies.

-It adverties that it provides
+It advertises that it provides

 "… a combination of world-class manufacturing, quality control, engineering support, warehouse, and logistics services."